peraro/finiteflow/pythonapi/README.md

 python3 fflow_build.py
 ```

-You should generally repeat this step when you update FiniteFlow.
+You should generally repeat the step above when you update FiniteFlow.

-### Customize paths

 Consider updating your `$PYTHONPATH` by adding the following to your `~/.bashrc`, `~/.zshrc` or `~/.bash_profile`
 ```